 Katy Lavinia Cooper

 Katy is an experienced choral conductor, arranger and singer living and working in Glasgow.
 She is Director of Chapel Music at the University of Glasgow.
-She currently leads Glasgow Madrigirls, Cathures (chamber choir), John Lewis Glasgow/Hamilton Branch Choir, choirs for children and young people at the Glad Foundation and Glasgow University Choral Society.
+She currently leads Glasgow Madrigirls, John Lewis Glasgow/Hamilton Branch Choir, Scottish Opera Community Choir, choirs for children and young people at the Glad Foundation and is Chair of Glasgow University Choral Society.

 Katy enjoys traditional music and sings with folk-harmony groups Muldoon’s Picnic and Crying Lion (a collaboration between members of Muldoon’s Picnic and Trembling Bells).
 Katy also sings with Sang Scule (ensemble specialising in early Scottish choral music), Sine Nomine International Touring Choir and Serafine.
 Katy tutors in conducting for Sing for Pleasure, and has also tutored for Scotland Sings, Glasgow University, Aberdeen University and Strathcylde University.